 The stochastic oscillator, or stoch or stochastics, is a trading indicator that follows the speed of trading momentum.
-This indicator is often used to determine overbought and oversold states.
+This indicator is often used to determine overbought and oversold states in crypto trading.

 As it is an oscillator, stoch fluctuates between 0 and 100: